Cancer-associated fibroblast: Resident

 These CAFs arise from fibroblasts within the vicinity of the tumour that have been recruited by cancer derived growth factor.
-This process is similar to active inflammation with the main difference between these two processes being that, in cancer, the fibroblasts can’t be deactivated which has led to tumours being referred to as “wounds that do not heal.”
+This process is similar to active inflammation with the main difference between these two processes being that, in cancer, the fibroblasts can't be deactivated which has led to tumours being referred to as “wounds that do not heal.”
 It is believed that most CAFs arise from differentiated resident fibroblast cells.

-The normal fibroblast cells receive a hormone signal from nearby cells, indicating that it must become activated, and is thus classed as a CAF.
-It is unclear why normal fibroblasts transition into CAFs but it has been found that by adding transforming growth factor- Beta to fibroblasts in culture they start to display features of CAFs.
-TGF- beta is known to control the activation of fibroblasts in inflammation.
+The normal fibroblast cells receive a hormone signal from nearby cancer cells, indicating that it must become activated, and is thus classed as a CAF.
+It is unclear why normal fibroblasts transition into CAFs but it has been found that by adding transforming growth factor-β to fibroblasts in culture they start to display features of CAFs.
+TGF-β is known to control the activation of fibroblasts in inflammation.

 Recruitment from other sites

 CAFs can also be recruited from a remote source, such as the bone marrow.
+For example, fibroblasts recruited from the bone marrow were found in breast cancer.

 Differentiation

-CAFs can also be derived from differentiation of other cell types such as MSCs.
+CAFs can also be derived from differentiation of other cell types such as mesenchymal stem cells, which was proved in murine models with cancers such as glioma, breast, pancreatic and gastric cancers.
 Another suggested origin is differentiation of endothelial or epithelial cells via trans-differentiation or epithelial to mesenchymal transition, respectively.

+Less common origin of CAFs is by differentiation of other tumor adjacent cells such as epithelial or endothelial cells, adipocytes, pericytes and smooth muscle cells.
+Adipocytes, especially white adipocytes transdifferentiate into CAFs upon activation with TGF-β1.
+Through TGF-β1 can be transformed also peritoneal mesothelial cells.

 It has been suggested that CAFs are better conceptualised as a “cell state” Research has found that CAF trans-differentiation can be caused by epigenetic factors.

 Roles in cancer

 Prognosis

 In general, the presence and density of cancer associated fibroblasts (CAF) point towards a bad prognosis for the patient, and so, are pro-tumour.
 These could however be used as markers for diagnosis and therapies, thus diagnosing at an earlier stage.

 The presence of podoplanin in CAFs has been found to play a fundamental role in worsening the prognosis of patients with lung adenocarcinoma; this could however be helpful as a marker to diagnose at an early stage.

-In oesophageal adenocarcinomas, CAFs release the ECM protein periostin and promote tumour cell growth through paracrine signalling.
+In oesophageal adenocarcinomas, CAFs release the ECM (Extracellular Matrix) protein periostin and promote tumour cell growth through paracrine signalling.
 However, blocking specific integrin receptors and pathways can ceases the invasion of tumor cells.
 The greater the density of CAFs found in oral cancer, the poorer the prognosis, as this significantly decreases the 5 year survival rate.
 Being female in this study also proved to be a bigger risk factor, with men being protected more against the effects.